roybrown77/wu-tang-react-node-template/README.md

 # To run app locally:

+1. add .env file at root of project with following:
+- NODE_ENV=development
+- PORT=3001
-1. install NodeJs version indicated in .nvmrc file
+2. install NodeJs version indicated in .nvmrc file
-2. open command line to root of this project and type:
+3. open command line to root of this project and type:
-3. npm i
+4. npm i
-4. cd src/frontend
+5. cd src/frontend
-5. npm i
+6. npm i
-6. cd ../../
+7. cd ../../
-7. npm start
+8. npm start

 Please listen to Wu-Tang Clan as it will enhance your coding experience. :D